 *We use affiliate links to share products with you.
 If you use the link to make a purchase, the cost of the book doesn’t go up for you.
 However, we will receive a commission and we do appreciate your support.

-Get Lost in a Story
+Get Lost in a Story to Become a Better Person

 When I was very young, I became engrossed in the stories I read.
 I memorized the story of PJ Funny Bunny in It’s Not Easy Being a Bunny because I read it so many times.
 I loved the main character, a bunny who wanted nothing more than to find a new family.
 It was a silly book and I couldn’t get enough of its humor.